sc2-pulse/reveal-sc2-opponent/README.md

 * Copy your profile id from the profile url.
 For example `https://www.nephest.com/sc2/?type=character&id=236695&m=1#player-stats-mmr`, copy the id parameter, in this case the id is `236695`.

 ### reveal-sc2-opponent.bat
-Use this script to add parameters that rarely change or customize the opponent search algorithm.
-RMB->edit to edit.
+Use this script to add parameters that rarely change(character id, race) or customize the opponent search algorithm.
+RMB->edit to edit. `-ParameterName parameterValue` or just `-ParameterName` for switch parameters.

 ### Required parameters
 * `CharacterId` SC2Pulse character id